GreenAI-Uppa/AIPowerMeter/docsrc/usage/quick_start.rst

 Measuring my first program
 --------------------------

-See `examples/example_exp_deep_learning.py <https://github.com/GreenAI-Uppa/AIPowerMeter/blob/main/examples/example_exp_deep_learning.py>`_.
+You have an example `there <https://github.com/GreenAI-Uppa/AIPowerMeter/blob/main/examples/example_exp_deep_learning.py>`_, in a nutshell,

-Essentially, you instantiate an experiment and place the code you want to measure between a start and stop signal.
+ you instantiate an experiment and place the code you want to measure between a start and stop signal.

 .. code-block:: python